 MAREA meetings are free and open to the public.
 All are invited!
 After the meeting, please plan to stick around and chat with friends old and new.
 Light snacks will be served.
 Hope to see you there!

 Erica McBride Stark is the Executive Director of the National Hemp Association and the Pennsylvania Hemp Industry Council.
 Erica has years of experience in legislative advocacy, industrial hemp education, and non-profit administration.
 Erica was instrumental in enacting legislation in Pennsylvania which provided farmers the opportunity to grow hemp for the first time in 80 years Now that federal legalization is here she is looking forward to continuing to serve as we all work together to build the American hemp industry.

 Les Stark is a Pennsylvania hemp historian who has spent thousands of hours researching the historic Pennsylvania hemp industry.
 He has documented the existence of hundreds of hemp mills throughout the state and uncovered an epic tale of the days when nearly every farmer in the state grew hemp.
 Since 1997 he has been teaching this information to farmers, farm organizations, historical societies, community groups, the media, legislators and the general public.
 He is the author of Hempstone Heritage I and intends to publish an additional 600 pages of his research which will tell the full story of great historic Pa. hemp industry.
 Although he has a deep passion for history, his true passion is in helping to rebuild the hemp industry.
-Les served in the U.S. Marine Corps as a tank crewman on the M60A1 tank from[masked].
+Les served in the U.S. Marine Corps as a tank crewman on the M60A1 tank.

 For first-timers, please see TEK Park Directions for map and parking directions.
 (Signs for parking are posted about 30-min before event starts.)
 Any questions, call (484) 646-3295.
 Welcome!